hoangduytran/blender-manual/manual/advanced/command_line/arguments.rst

    Enable colors for dependency graph debug messages.

 ``--debug-depsgraph-uid``
-   Verify validness of session-wide identifiers assigned to ID datablocks.
+   Verify validness of session-wide identifiers assigned to ID data-blocks.

 ``--debug-ghost``
    Enable debug messages for Ghost (Linux only).